INDICATION AND LIMITATION OF USE

 Dermatologic Toxicity: Dermatologic toxicities occurred in 90% of patients and were severe (NCI-CTC grade 3 and higher) in 15% of patients receiving Vectibix® monotherapy [see Dosage and Administration (2.3), Warnings and Precautions (5.1), and Adverse Reactions (6.1)].

 References 1.
 Morris VK, Kennedy EB, Baxter NN, et al. J Clin Oncol.
 2023;41:678-700.
 2. Doleschal B, Petzer A, Rumpold H. Front Oncol.
 2022;12:1048166.
 3. Cohen R, Pudlarz T, Delattre JF, Colle R, André T. Cancers (Basel).
 2020;12:2350.
-4. Systemic therapy for metastatic colorectal cancer (mCRC) algorithm.
+4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V.4.2024. © National Comprehensive Cancer Network, Inc. 2024.
+All rights reserved.
+Accessed August 7, 2024.
+To view the most recent and complete version of the guideline, go online to NCCN.org.
+5. Systemic therapy for metastatic colorectal cancer (mCRC) algorithm.
 ASCO Guidelines®.
 2022.
-5. Nevala-Plagemann C, Iyengar S, Trunk AD, Pappas L, Haaland B, Garrido-Laguna I. J Natl Compr Canc Netw.
+6. Nevala-Plagemann C, Iyengar S, Trunk AD, Pappas L, Haaland B, Garrido-Laguna I. J Natl Compr Canc Netw.
 2022;20(3):268-275.
-6. The NCCN® Clinical Practice Guidelines in Oncology.
-NCCN Guidelines for Colon Cancer, Version 4.2023. https://www.nccn.org/professionals/physician_gls/pdf/colon.pdf.
-Accessed November 28, 2023.
 7. Sepulveda AR, Hamilton SR, Allegra CJ, et al. J Clin Oncol.
 2017;35:1453-1486.
 8. Cervantes A, Adam R, Roselló S, et al. Ann Oncol.
 2023;34:10-32.
 9. Iyer P, Deng M, Handorf EA, Nakhoda S, Dotan E. JNCI Cancer Spectr.
 2022;6:pkac065.
-10. El-Deiry WS, Goldberg RM, Lenz HJ, et al. CA Cancer J Clin.
+10. Vectibix® (panitumumab) prescribing information, Amgen.
+11. El-Deiry WS, Goldberg RM, Lenz HJ, et al. CA Cancer J Clin.
 2019;69:305-343.
-11. Pennell NA, Arcila ME, Gandara DR, West H. Am Soc Clin Oncol Educ Book.
+12. Pennell NA, Arcila ME, Gandara DR, West H. Am Soc Clin Oncol Educ Book.
 2019;39:531-542.
-12. Mendis S, Beck S, Lee B, et al. Asia Pac J Clin Oncol.
+13. Mendis S, Beck S, Lee B, et al. Asia Pac J Clin Oncol.
 2019;15:136-143.
-13. Vectibix® (panitumumab) prescribing information, Amgen.

 Back to Top